smartschat/cort/README.md

 ## Coreference Resolution

 This toolkit also contains a well-performing deterministic coreference resolution system.
+So far, the system is restricted to input that follows [the format from the CoNLL shared tasks on coreference resolution](http://conll.cemantix.org/2012/data.html).

 You can run this system using the script `run-coref` as
 follows:

 ```shell